fbeaudet/ariko/README.md

 Ariko
 =====
-A relative search tool for the UNIX world.
+A relative search tool written in C, compatible w/ the UNIX world.

 __Compilation__